grace-ac/sr320.github.io/_posts/2019-10-28-day12-extractions.md

 | 289                   | 28.9                       | 2             | 100             | 301         | Zymo_microprep    | 35             | 15             | 375.7          |

 ### Summary table of what I have extracted so far:
+([Sam's post](https://robertslab.github.io/sams-notebook/2019/05/21/Sample-Submission-Tanner-Crab-Infected-vs-Uninfected-RNAseq.html) mentions that NWGC asks for 60ng/ul of RNA, and mentions 1000ng, but that they can sequence with less RNA.
+He wasn't able to get them to give a minimum amount.)

 | Day | Infection status | temperature | Total ng in all sample tubes that had RNA | number of tubes with RNA out of how many were processed |
 |-----|------------------|-------------|-------------------------------------------|---------------------------------------------------------|